Or Application Form to be returned to Student Services

 The College's term dates are available on its website.
 However, these may differ according to the programme's assessment calendar.
 Assessment calendars and timetables of study are typically available in respective course handbooks, accessible through the College Virtual Campus following enrolment.

 Pearson BTEC Higher National qualifications are designated Higher Education qualifications in the UK.
-They are aligned to the Framework for Higher Education Qualifications (FHEQ) in England, Wales and Northern Ireland, and Quality Assurance Agency (QAA) Subject Sector Benchmarks.
+They are aligned to the Framework for Higher Education Qualifications (FHEQ) in England, Wales and Northern Ireland and Quality Assurance Agency (QAA) Subject Sector Benchmarks.
 These qualifications are part of the UK Regulated Qualifications Framework (RQF).

-Employment in all areas of industry in engineering related jobs at both technical and first line and middle management level.
+Employment in all areas of industry in engineering related jobs at both technical and first line or middle management level.
 Successful completion of HNC would give advanced standing of the first year of most engineering degrees.